martius-lab/cluster_utils/README.md

 ## Documentation

 A more detailed documentation is included in the `docs/` folder of the repository.
-There is not yet a publicly hosted version of the documentation but you can but you can build it yourself with the following commands:
+There is not yet a publicly hosted version of the documentation but they are rendered relatively well when viewed on GitLab.
+See [docs/README.md](docs/README.md) for a table of contents.

+You can also build the documentation locally with the following commands:

 ```bash
 git clone https://gitlab.tuebingen.mpg.de/mrolinek/cluster_utils.git